semaj/hammurabi/README.md

-This repository contains the prototype ACC engine.
-The engine is responsible for parsing certificates, emitting Prolog facts, aggregating those facts with rules, and executing additional ACCs to determine certificate validity.
+This repository contains the prototype Hammurabi engine.
+The engine is responsible for parsing certificates, emitting Prolog facts, aggregating those facts with rules, and executing additional policies to determine certificate validity.

 It's designed almost entirely (as of now) for testing chrome.pl and firefox.pl, which are Prolog implementations of Chrome and Firefox's TLS certificate